Should You Pay Off Credit Cards or Save?

 The Opportunity Cost Frame

 Credit card APR is a guaranteed return equal to the rate you eliminate.
-Paying down a 22% card "earns" 22% risk-free on that balance chunk—hard to match in savings accounts or conservative investments.
-Compare your highest card APR to savings yield; wide gaps favor payoff.
+Paying down a 22% card "earns" 22% risk-free on that balance chunk—hard to match in savings accounts or conservative investments in 2026.
+Compare your highest card APR to savings yield; wide gaps favor payoff after buffer and match.

 When Saving Wins Temporarily